 Carrot roots go straight down.
 Carrots don't care if the surface of the soil is already occupied by the onions.
 They find their food deeper down.
 And the big feathery carrot leaves make use of all the sunlight that otherwise would just heat up and dry out the soil.

-Another classic example are sweet corn, beans and cucumbers.
-The tall corn acts as a trellis for the beans, and the cucumbers ramble over the ground.
+Another classic example are sweet corn, beans and cucumbers/squash/zucchini.
+The tall corn acts as a trellis for the beans, and the cucumbers or squash cover the ground, keeping it moist and suppressing weeds.
 Three crops can grow in the space of one.

-There is usually lots of light left under and around fruit trees.
+There is usually enough light left under and around fruit trees.
 Utilise that space and grow something, like perennial herbs or low shrubs.
 Make extensive use of trellises and other structures.
 Let things grow up rather than have them spread out.